jimhill/laravel-sass-base/readme.md

 ## A quick personal setup for a laravel site with gulp and assets pipeline

 This is a little quickstart for setting up Laravel sites with Gulp asset management (using Sass as the CSS preprocessor).
-Laravel is not included upstream.

 ### Step 1.
+Initiate

+Set up a local environment however you prefer e.g. using Vagrant, MAMP, local web server etc.

+### Step 2.
 Download and install vendors

+`$ cd` into your project's development directory

 `$ composer install`

-### Step 2.
+### Step 3.
 Set your local environment

 Edit `bootstrap/start.php`